Deep-Symmetry/afterglow/README.md

   metadata with the variables so the page can provide appropriate editing tools and validation.
 Values live-update when controllers change them.
-- [ ] Add show status query, reports statistics as well as list of current effects and priorities, perhaps when they were added, the list of targets each is currently assigning, other stuff?
-Could turn into the start of a web interface.
 - [ ] When it comes time to save data and settings, the luminus approach looks good, including [yesql](https://yobriefca.se/blog/2014/11/25/yesql-sql-in-sql-in-clojure/)